deepspaceip/deepspaceip.github.io/meetings/ietf124/README.md

 DNS can be used in deep space with proper pre-caching setup, as described in [draft-many-tiptop-dns](https://datatracker.ietf.org/doc/draft-many-tiptop-dns/).
 For this hackathon, no DNS pre-caching was setup, so IP addresses are used.
 DNS pre-caching will be deployed in future hackathons.

 ### IPv4 vs IPv6
-To focus on the actual issues at hand (deepspace delays), the use of a single IP version is used.
-Given that some of the volunteers are remote and access the mini-pc remotely from their home IPv4-only network, only IPv4 is used in this experiment :( .
-However, the setup has been tested for IPv6 successfully, and dual-stack will be deployed in future hackathons.
+To focus on the actual issues at hand (deepspace delays), the use of a single IP version per network is used.
+To demonstrate that both IPv4 and IPv6 can be used without a difference, `ietf-moon` is an IPv4-only network, while `ietf-mars` is an IPv6-only network.
+Dual-stack will be deployed in future hackathons.
 Dual-stack will also enable testing possible issues (happy eyeballs come to mind) with dual-stacks in those networks.

 ### Caveats
 The IP packet storage implementation used in the forwarders is a prototype.
 It was not specifically designed to handle large amount of simultaneous trafic.
 So it is expected to have bugs, to die on big load or else.
 We will monitor it.
 Please report any issue.